 “I wonder,” he said, watching her closely, “which of them it is whom you care about so much?”

 Lady Eslanda would have stopped herself blushing if she could, but unfortunately, she couldn’t.

-‘It makes no difference to me whether a man is a cheesemaker or a king, so long as he behaves with honour,’ said Eslanda.
-‘And the king will be dishonoured, if those soldiers are shot without trial, and so I’ll tell him, when he wakes.’
+“It makes no difference to me whether a man is a cheesemaker or a king, so long as he behaves with honor,” said Eslanda.
+“And the king will be dishonored, if those soldiers are shot without trial, and so I’ll tell him, when he wakes.”

 Lady Eslanda then turned, trembling, and climbed the spiral staircase.
 She had no idea whether she’d said enough to save the soldiers’ lives, so she spent a sleepless night.

 Spittleworth remained standing in the chilly passage until his feet were so cold he could barely feel them.
 He was trying to decide what to do.